1. Proven appointment setting scripts that work format and examples.

 Those who believe there are “magic telephone scripts” floating about which, if captured and repeated, could turn on a faucet of sales appointments and qualified opportunities that would result in untold sales commissions and new accounts — are walking among the clueless… with a stack of phone scripts that are not making the difference.

 First, sales scripts are important, yes.
 But good cold calling sales scripts that work are NEVER the only reason sales prospecting is successful.
 You must work a total process to be consistently successful at sales prospecting.
 Your appointment setting sales scripts are at maximum 25% – 30% of that process.
 Without the rest of the process, your telephone scripts are worth nothing.

 “Good sales scripts” only help you if you are talking to enough of the “right people” at the right time.
 It is your overall process that will consistently deliver up those interactions.

-What good is it to have successful sales scripts if you are not talking to anybody worthwhile?
+What good are successful sales scripts if you are not having conversation with qualified prospects?

 In that common circumstance your “successful sales scripts” won’t work.
 Good sales scripts don’t work if you are talking to rocks.

 Own What You Say with your Phone Scripts